 Questionable good luck charms and Uncle Ben’s bad decision aside, this really is my favorite one so far.
 I’m surprised it doesn’t have more love.

-For the scoring of each book, I decided to rate them based on five criteria worth 2 point each.
+For the scoring of each book, I decided to rate them based on five criteria worth 2 points each.
 I then split that in two to give it a rating out of 5 stars.
 Those criteria are Concept (the overall idea), Execution (the mechanics of storytelling), Character (the protagonists, antagonists, and villains), Scare Factor (from a childhood standpoint), and Originality (subversion and reliance on genre tropes).
-Based on GoodReads aggregate ratings, The Curse of the Mummy’s Tomb is ranked 24th of 62, placing it in the middle high tier of the series.
+Based on GoodReads aggregate ratings, The Curse of the Mummy’s Tomb is ranked 24th of 62, placing it in the middle-high tier of the series.

 The concept is pretty solid and throws in some unexpected twists.
 It’s a nice mix of adventure and horror.
 Having the book set in a foreign country added an element of excitement and mystique that hasn’t really been present in the rest of the books.

 Gabe’s mummy hand being a tad contrived.
 I think it would have been cooler if he found it in the first chapter and kept it to himself, or stole it from somewhere.
 Just happening to find it at a garage sale in America and bring it with him was a bit of a stretch.
 At least it was there from the beginning, though.
 The main reason I’m docking a point here is Uncle Ben going back into the pyramid alone with 2 kids rather than reporting the kidnapping attempt and potential poisoning of his crew to some form of authority falls under “reliance on character stupidity to further the plot.”
-Otherwise it was really well paced.
-It followed the Stine 3 act formula but but it had nice high stakes from the middle onward.
+Otherwise, it was really well-paced.
+It followed the Stine 3 act formula but it had nice high stakes from the middle onward.

-This was the first Goosebumps book in the series to have have characters identified as people of color.
+This was the first Goosebumps book in the series to have characters identified as people of color.
 I phrase it that way because a lot of the kids and their families in this series are deliberately vague in this specification; leaving the reader to fill in the blank from what they know.
 Sari was extremely petty, and Gabe made some stupid decisions based on saving face, which is frustrating as an adult but makes sense for a kid that age.
 The most important thing though is that they were dynamic.
 Both Gabe and Sari showed significant growth from the beginning to the end.

 Scare Factor: 2/2